Facebook groups

 Facebook groups case studies

 For the reasons outlined above, online communities formed through Facebook groups can be a fantastic resource to help support people to be more active.
-The case studies we cover below provide some great examples of organisations that have supported their target audiences to become more physically active and maintain these habits over long period of time.
+The case studies we cover below provide some great examples of organisations that have supported their target audiences to become more physically active and maintain these habits over a long period of time.

 Couch to Fitness is a nine-week National Lottery funded home exercise plan for beginners, developed by Our Parks with backing from Sport England, to help people who need extra support and motivation to increase their physical activity levels.